What is server security?

 Controls for endpoint solutions (Anti-virus / IDS / IPS)

 - Turn on real-time behavioural monitoring

-For any host-based security solutions such as antivirus software, intrusion prevention system or intrusion detection systems, enable real-time monitoring so threats can be detected and treated in real-time, and the risk of infections is decreased.
+Any host-based security solutions such as antivirus software, intrusion prevention system or intrusion detection systems enable real-time monitoring so threats can be detected and treated in real-time, and the risk of infections is decreased.